 This course includes the reading of selections from modern prose authors; a review of grammatical principles; and further study of composition and conversation.
 Prerequisite: Spanish 101-102 or two years of high school Spanish.
-Offered 1951-52.
+Offered 1952-53 and alternate years.
 3 semester hours credit.